F5Networks/k8s-bigip-ctlr/docs/config_examples/multicluster/README.md

 No, Custom resources like TS and VS are different in default mode and non-default mode.
 See [Documentation](default-mode/README.md) for default mode and [Documentation](non-default-mode/README.md) for active-active and ratio mode.

 ### Are the routes supported in all modes(default, active-active, ratio)?
-Yes, Routes are supported in all modes.
-See [Documentation](non-default-mode/README.md#routes-support) for active-active and ratio mode.
+No, Routes are only supported in active-active and ratio mode See [Documentation](non-default-mode/README.md#routes-support) for active-active and ratio mode.
-See [Documentation](default-mode/README.md#routes-support) for default mode.

 ### Are policy CR supported in all modes(default, active-active, ratio)?
 Yes, Policy CR is supported in all modes same as non-multi-cluster mode.